 On this day, the great Arthur Beetson led the Maroons to victory in the first State of Origin match, Ryan Girdler became Penrith's all-time leading scorer, while David 'Wolfman' Williams had a to day to remember against the Eels.

 Queensland triumph 20-10 in the inaugural State of Origin match at Lang Park.
 Mal Meninga kicks seven goals from seven attempts on his 20th birthday and Chris Close claims the man of the match award.
-Arthur Beetson is cheered from the ground in his first game for his home state.
+Arthur Beetson is mobbed by ecstatic Queensland fans as he leaves the ground in his first game for his home state.

 Wests hold crisis talks with seven top players in a bid to avert a walk-out at the end of the season.
 Jason Taylor (Norths), David Gillespie (Manly), Terry Hill (Manly), Jason Lidden (Penrith) and Darren Britt (Canterbury) are strongly linked with rival clubs.
 The Western Reds are launched in Perth.

 A crowd of 35,075 turn out for the return of Monday Night Football when Sydney City meet Brisbane at the Sydney Football Stadium.
 Broncos prop Andrew Gee pays heavily for a tap restart gaffe when Roosters fullback Ivan Cleary lands a last-minute penalty goal to give Sydney City a 12-10 victory.

 Newcastle are told that all 17 players tested by the Australian Sports Drug Agency on June 21 have returned negative results.

 Centre Ryan Girdler becomes the highest pointscorer in Penrith history, surpassing the total of former halfback Greg Alexander, On the same day a hamstring injury forces Sharks captain Andrew Ettingshausen from the field in a match against Auckland.
 It turns out to be his final appearance.